 - 4.1 In cases where there is a difference of professional opinion and a professional considers an adult is at immediate risk of significant harm, concerns must be escalated to a manager and/or safeguarding lead immediately.
-A list of contacts for senior safeguarding leads is on pages 7 and 8. - 4.2 When there is a disagreement over a significant issue, which potentially impacts on the safety and welfare of an adult but the adult is not considered at immediate risk, the respective professionals must identify explicitly the issue they are concerned about, the risk to the adult, the nature of the disagreement and what the respective professionals aim to achieve.

-4.3 The professionals involved in the conflict resolution process must contemporaneously record each intra and inter-agency discussion they have, approve and date the record and place a record on the adult's file together with any other written communications and information.
+Names and contact details for senior safeguarding leads in partner agencies can be obtained from the RSAB Manager. - 4.2 When there is a disagreement over a significant issue, which potentially impacts on the safety and welfare of an adult but the adult is not considered at immediate risk, the respective professionals must identify explicitly the issue they are concerned about, the risk to the adult, the nature of the disagreement and what the respective professionals aim to achieve. - 4.3 The professionals involved in the conflict resolution process must contemporaneously record each intra and inter-agency discussion they have, approve, and date the record and place a record on the adult's file together with any other written communications and information.
 The agreed outcome of discussions and how any outstanding issues will be pursued must be recorded.
 A flowchart is available illustrating the process on page 6 of this Policy.